Harmful False or Deceptive Practices

-Our Community Guidelines relating to Harmful False or Deceptive Information essentially cover two distinct, but related, categories of harm: (1) false information and (2) fraudulent or spammy behavior.
+Our Community Guidelines relating to Harmful False or Deceptive Practices cover distinct, but related, categories of harm: (1) harmful false information, (2) fraud, and 3) spam.

 Content that distorts facts can have harmful consequences for users and for society.
 We know it can sometimes be tough to know what’s accurate, particularly when it comes to fast-breaking current events, or complicated matters of science, health, and world affairs.
 For this reason, our policies focus not only on whether information is inaccurate or misleading, but also its potential for harm.